-At Primrose Hill we have an increasing number of EAL children, many of whom are newly arrived.
-They come from a range of backgrounds and will have varied educational backgrounds.
-Some pupils will have had little or no education, whereas others will have experienced a full but possibly different education system.
+At Primrose Hill we have an increasing number of EAL children, many of whom are newly arrived in the country.
+These children come from a range of backgrounds and will have varied educational history.
+Some children will have had little or no education, whereas others will have experienced a full but possibly different education system.

 Schools should also make sure that:

 - Specialist English as an additional language support should be available for new arrivals from qualified teachers or teaching assistants who have received appropriate training and support.

 - More advanced learners of English should have continuing support in line with their varying needs as they develop competencies over time.

 The teaching staff use the NASSEA Assessment Framework to assess EAL children on arrival and throughout the child’s duration in school.
 This framework establishes a baseline from which to track progress in all aspects of English acquisition- Listening and understanding, Speaking, Reading and Writing.
 The school have a good link with EMTAS service for translation facilities for parent meetings, assessments and continued support for our children who are at the early stages of learning English.